DryhaAndrii/react-native-learning/README.md

 - NativeWindReanimated
 - NativeWindRedux-Storage
 - NativeWindUnitTests
-- reactNativeFullstackApp (с папками reactNativeApp и server)
+- reactNativeFullstackApp (folders: reactNativeApp and server)
 - rgbToHexRNative

-## ак использовать
-- ереходите в нужную папку подпроекта и устанавливайте зависимости: pm i или yarn
-- ля Expo-проектов:
-px expo start
+## How to use

+- Go to the subproject folder and install dependencies: `npm i` or `yarn`
+- For Expo projects: `npx expo start`
-- ля React Native CLI:
+- For React Native CLI:
-px react-native start и
-px react-native run-android/un-ios
+  - Start Metro: `npx react-native start`
+  - Run the app: `npx react-native run-android` or `npx react-native run-ios`